Sponges

 Cnidarians

-Cnidarians are considered animals and not plants, because of their mouth and a simple digestive system at the center of their tentacles.
+re considered animals and not plants, because of their mouth and a simple digestive system at the center of their tentacles.
 They are very simple and "beautiful".Cnidarians have features that sponges lack on.
 One such feature is presence of the gastrula stage during embryonic development.
 All cnidarians use tentacles which have stinging cells which are used to capture food.
 There are four major groups of cnidarians Anthozoa, Cubozoa, Hydrozoa, and Scyphozoa.

 Corals-octocoral polyps